cansyl/DEEPScreen/README.md

 # DEEPScreen: Virtual Screening with Deep Convolutional Neural Networks Using Compound Images

+* **Important notice**: This is the new version of DEEPScreen developed using PyTorch framework, please go the master branch of this repository to reach the old version and other information presented in the paper.
+We advice to use this version of DEEPScreen to train target-specific models.
+Please note that this version is planned to be improved further by adding more functionalities.
 * DEEPScreen is a large-scale DTI prediction system, for early stage drug discovery, using deep convolutional neural networks
 * One of the main advantages of DEEPScreen is employing readily available 2-D structural representations of compounds at the input level instead of conventional descriptors that display limited performance
 * DEEPScreen learns complex features inherently from the 2-D representations, thus producing highly accurate predictions.
-* DEEPScreen system was trained for 704 target proteins (using curated bioactivity data) and finalized with rigorous hyper-parameter optimization tests
-* DEEPScreen system was run on more than a million of compound records in ChEMBL database to produce nearly 21 million novel DTI predictions (file: resultFiles/DEEPScreen_Largescale_DTI_predictions.zip)
-* Ready-to-use target-based predictive models of DEEPScreen can be used to scan any small molecule against 704 target proteins (explained below)

 ![alt text](https://github.com/cansyl/DEEPScreen/blob/master/DEEPScreen_Figure.png)

+## Installation

+    	Please run the below commands to install requirements for model training and testing.
+Dependencies are available in requirements.txt file which is located under bin directory.
+       ```
+	conda create -n deepscreen_env python=3.7
+	source activate deepscreen_env
+	pip install -r requirements.txt

+       ```

 ## Descriptions of folders and files in the DEEPScreen repository

 * **bin** folder includes the source code of DEEPScreen.

-* **inputDatasets** folder contains various traininig/test datasets mostly formatted for observational purposes and for employment in future studies (similar files, correctly formatted for direct programmatic use in DEEPScreen's system training and tests are given below, under 'trainingFiles' folder):
+* **training_files** folder contains various traininig/test datasets mostly formatted for observational purposes and for employment in future studies.
     * **ChEMBL23_preprocessed_activities_sp_b_pchembl.zip** contains drug/compound-target interactions from the ChEMBL database (v23) after the application of multiple filtering operations to obtain a clean training set,
     * **ChEMBL24_preprocessed_activities_sp_b_pchembl.zip** contains drug/compound-target interactions from the ChEMBL database (v24) after the application of the same filtering operations applied for 'ChEMBL23_preprocessed_activities_sp_b_pchembl.zip'.
 This dataset was used to extract novel bio-interactions that was not included in ChEMBL v23, for our analyses,
     * **ChEMBLv23_Dtraining_All_Scaffolds.txt** contains the Murcko scaffolds for all compounds in the DEEPScreen training dataset,